AcrossFW/VPNet/README.md

     4.
 5.

-Being an Anti-Censorship Technology, VPNet will try the best to adapt.
+Being an Anti-Censorship Technology, VPNet has to try the best to adapt.

 > “Every time censors try a new technique, the tool developers adapt, keeping thousand of users connected to the global internet.”
 >